vmchale/jacinda/README.md

 # Status

-The project is in beta, it doesn't necessarily work and there are many missing features, but the language will remain stable.
+There are many missing features but the language will remain stable.

-It is worse than awk but it has its place and it avoids some of the painful imperative/scoping defects.

 ## Missing Features & Bugs

   * No nested dfns
-  * Obscure renamer edge cases during evaluation
-  * `printf` formatting for floats
   * No list literal syntax
-  * Typeclasses are not documented
   * Postfix `:f` and `:i` are handled poorly
   * Polymorphic functions can't be instantiated with separate types (global monomorphism restriction)
-  * Expressions with multiple folds blow up in memory sometimes

 Intentionally missing features: